blinkhash/foundation-v1-stratum/README.md

        optional and will only be used for the ports you configure it for. */ "ports": {
-        "3032": { //A port for your miners to connect to "diff": 32, //the pool difficulty for this port
+        "3032": { //A port for your miners to connect to "enabled": true, // desired state of the port "diff": 32, //the pool difficulty for this port

             /* Variable difficulty is a feature that will automatically adjust difficulty for